coderefinery/IDEs/_episodes/02-introduction-to-IDEs.md

 Create a python file by selecting a "File"->"New"->"Python File".
 Call the file `demo`, and add the following Python code to the file:

+Note: the code is not working according to specification, we will fix it later by debugging

 ```python
 """
 Code to demonstrate debugging behavior of PyCharm